- Author Resources

 The Northern Medieval World: On the Margins of Europe

 The Northern Medieval World aims to integrate research from historical, archaeological, literary and other traditions.
-Highly interdisciplinary in scope, the series embraces also gender, literary, manuscript, philosophical, religious and textual studies, as well as sources for educational use.
+Highly interdisciplinary in scope, the series also embraces gender, literary, manuscript, philosophical, religious and textual studies, as well as sources for educational use.
 We welcome cutting-edge approaches that seek to engage with all of medieval Scandinavia: not only Denmark, Iceland, Norway and Sweden but also regions of the world that were part of the Norse universe in the Middle Ages—such as Rus, Normandy, the Danelaw and Greenland.
 Comparative studies are also welcome, as long as there is a significant Northern focus.

 The Northern Medieval World is open in particular to “edgy” approaches, such as queer studies, ecocritical studies and digital humanities-based approaches.
 It aims to break down barriers with the other literary and cultural traditions in the Nordic world and to situate the literary and documentary evidence in its full historical context.
 Entering into dialogue with an inclusive range of topics that connect to medieval Scandinavia, the series will reach beyond the narrower market and thus speak to scholars and students across disciplines.
 Interdisciplinarity is thus a key characteristic of the series.